Town Homes at Fairways Edge

 No analysis available

-I looked for terms such as saltwater pool, salt pool, or saline pool.
-The listings repeatedly mention a pool, spa, jacuzzi, or hot tub, but never identify the pool as salt water.
+I searched for terms like salt water pool, saltwater pool, salt pool, or saline pool.
+The listings consistently mention a pool, hot tub, or spa, but none identify the pool as salt water.

 Strong, repeated evidence supports in-unit laundry for this building.
-Across many listings, agents explicitly mention 'washer, dryer,' 'in-unit laundry,' 'new washer and dryer,' and 'full size washer and dryer in the enclosed garage area,' which appears consistent across multiple agents rather than a one-off copy-paste error.
+Across many listings, agents explicitly mention washer/dryer in the home, including phrases such as 'dedicated laundry room with new washer, dryer,' 'in-unit laundry,' 'washer and dryer in the 2 car attached garage,' and 'full size washer and dryer in the enclosed garage area.'
+The evidence is consistent across numerous listings and appears to be genuine rather than a one-off copy-paste error.

 No analysis available

-I searched the public remarks for phrases like laundry on each floor, shared laundry room, or floor-by-floor laundry access.
-The listings instead mention in-unit washer/dryer, laundry room, or laundry in the garage, which does not indicate a community laundry setup.
+I searched the public remarks for wording like laundry on each floor, laundry room on every floor, or floor-by-floor community laundry.
+The listings mention in-unit laundry, washer/dryer in the garage, or a dedicated laundry room, but nothing about shared laundry facilities on each floor.

 No analysis available